| The

 wants and needs, the more time and wasted energy

 he/she can save you.
+Your agent may

 know of an ideal home for you, tucked away with